 Aligning with the Visual Literacy Program goals of developing valuable skill sets for visual thinking, this exhibition series challenges and encourages visitors to better understand how they look at art and to focus on building connections and conversations using the lens of art.
 With several short-run exhibitions each year in the Reiman Gallery (lower level of the Christian Petersen Art Museum), FOCUS: Critical Conversations with Art features a diverse array of works of art and artists from the permanent collection, shown one at a time.

-For additional questions about this exhibition series or if interested in contributing your expertise for interpretations contact Lilah Anderson, Educator of Visual Literacy and Learning at email@example.com.
+For additional questions about this exhibition series or if interested in contributing your expertise for interpretations contact Lilah Anderson, Curator of Education and Visual Literacy Program at email@example.com.

 Upcoming Exhibition Dates: